 The Northern Province Sustainable Fisheries Development Project will support investments to revive the fisheries sector in the conflict affected coastal districts of Jaffna, Mannar, Mullaitivu, and Killinochchi.
 Investments are required to (i) rebuild large scale infrastructure, such as harbors, anchorages, and associated facilities, (ii) introduce new fishery technologies, (iii) expand aquaculture sustainably (iv) strengthen community based organizations and related institutions, and (v) develop economic activities for households headed by women, war widows and single women.
-The projects impacts are aligned to improve (i) the nutritional status and food security, and (ii) incomes of fisher communities.
-The outcome will be fisheries production in the Northern Province sustainably increased.
+The project is aligned with the following impacts: (i) investments in the fisheries sector promoted; and (ii) employment and livelihood opportunities in the Northern Province promoted.
+The outcome will be Fisheries production and livelihood opportunities in four coastal districts of the Northern Province increased.

 |Project Name||Northern Province Sustainable Fisheries Development Project|